Eye Disease Diagnosis & Management In Calgary

 When you’ve got a sore throat, fever, or runny nose, you know it’s time to go to the doctor.
 Usually, your body gives you some sort of indication that it’s sick.
-Unfortunately, many eye diseases and conditions develop without any noticeable symptoms, making it difficult to watch over your eye health.
+However, many eye conditions develop without obvious symptoms, making it difficult to monitor your eye health.

 We work hard to stay at the forefront of eye care technology.
-As a result, our offices are fully-equipped with some of the world’s most advanced diagnostic tools and instruments.
+As a result, our offices are fully-equipped with diagnostic tools and instruments.

-In fact, we were the first Optometry Clinic in Canada to have the Zeiss Cirrus 5000 with Angioplex, and now we even have multiple OCTA to ensure optimal care.
+In fact, we were the first optometry clinic in Canada to feauture the Zeiss Cirrus 5000 with Angioplex, and now we even have 4 OCT-A devices to prioritize care.

-Here’s a rundown of two technologies you’ll likely come across when assessing your eye health:
+Here’s a rundown of a few technologies you’ll likely come across when visiting us for a comprehensive exam.

 The Zeiss Cirrus 5000 with Angioplex is a noninvasive, dye-free imaging technology.
 The quick, high-resolution scan allows our optometrists to visualize vascular and structural information.
 As a result, we can see tiny details for a more accurate look at changes in your eye health.